socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 Tyler will confirm receipt of the email within 1 business day

-Upon successful validation Tyler will submit the vendor’s certification with the State and notify the vendor that certification has been completed
+Upon successful validation Tyler will submit the vendor’s certification with the AOIC and notify the vendor that certification has been completed.

+Successful submissions will include all critical elements and correct formatting of all available data elements.

+When a successful submission has been verified, Tyler will request that the vendor confirm that they will resolve issues noted during the certification process prior to being granted access to the staging pipeline.

+When a submission has been confirmed as successful and the confirmation is completed by the vendor, Tyler will submit the vendor’s certification to the State and notify the vendor that certification has been completed.

 ## Examples
 The following section provides a series of data element examples for each program